TunrayoIlawole/docs/src/tables-sample-app-plot.rst

     :alt: Tables Sample Plot Map View
     :class: device-screen-vertical

-Each site is meant to represent an area where crop growth and health is being tracked.
+Each site is meant to represent an area where crop growth and health are being tracked.
 This provides a convenient view of the locations of the sample sites, and would be a good use for the *Navigation View* if a user had trouble finding one of the sites.
 Choose the :menuselection:`Ungoni` site.

   .. image:: /img/tables-sample-app/tables-sample-plot-graph-original.*
     :alt: Tables Sample Plot Graph View